ividrine/AnimationCurvesExporter/README.md

 ## About

-UE5 plugin to bulk export animation sequence curve data.
+Plugin for UE5 to export animation sequence curve data.
 Specify an output directory, one or more animation sequences and one or more curve names.
 Exports time/value pairs to csv for each animation and curve.

 ## Installation